 When your 4 year old comes to you with his big brown eyes and says with much excitement, “How did I get here?”

 Most likely he’s not asking you to give him the full fledge talk about sexual intimacy and reproduction.
-But our kids start asking because they are curious.
+But our kids start asking because they are curious about relationships.

 Children are constantly exposed to unhealthy examples of relationships in the media.
 Many of them are teaching your child lessons about sexuality and interactions between people that are misleading, incomplete, and unhealthy.
 Real emotional intimacy is rarely portrayed, so it’s your job to model positive behavior.” ~via 30 Days of Sex Talks